fle-internal/content-provenance/README.md

     is not imported from any pre-existing channel.
     Add to all curated channels but not ricecooker channels.

+These two types of channel-auxiliary nodes should be drawn close to the channel and and maybe greyed out so we don't focus on them.
+In fact, the `{{channel_id}}-unused` might be left off by default since people people can infer from the size of the box - the size of the outgoing import links.

 Load
 ----
-The import visualization js should its loading some `import_graph_data.json` (static file for testing but long term could be an API endpoints, e.g. `/api/provenance/{{channel_id}}` which returns a json for channel_id and is rendered by a generic js channel provenance visualizer view)
+The import visualization js should its loading some standard filename, e.g. `import_graph_data.json` (static file for testing but long term could be an API endpoints, e.g. `/api/provenance/{{channel_id}}` which returns a json for channel_id and is rendered by a generic js channel provenance visualizer view)